Utilizing variational autoencoders in the Bayesian inverse problem of photoacoustic tomography: Introduction

 In this work, we propose a machine learning based approach to the Bayesian inverse problem of PAT.
-The proposed framework is based on the variational autoencoder (VAE) \cite{Kingma2014} and the recently proposed extension to the VAE called the uncertainty quantification VAE (UQ-VAE) \cite{Goh2021}.
-The approach enables estimating the posterior distribution, and thus provides photoacoustic images together with estimates of their reliability.
+The approach is based on the variational autoencoder (VAE) \cite{Kingma2014} and the recently proposed extension to the VAE called the uncertainty quantification VAE (UQ-VAE) \cite{Goh2021}.
+Conventional implementations of the VAE consist of an encoder and decoder that output the parameters to an approximate posterior distribution and data likelihood distribution, respectively.
+In the proposed framework, however, the decoder is replaced by an explicitly computed data likelihood term facilitating the use of the true forward operator during the training process.
+Furthermore, compared to the unsupervised framework of the VAE, that is trained solely on a dataset of measurement data, the UQ-VAE provides the possibility of utilizing the underlying initial pressure images in the training process.
+Once the network parameters have been trained, the UQ-VAE enables estimating the posterior distribution from a (single) photoacoustic dataset.
+Thus, it provides photoacoustic images together with estimates of their reliability taking into account uncertainties arising from the measurement noise, forward model and prior distribution.

 The remainder of this article is structured as follows.
 The forward problem and the Bayesian framework to the inverse problem of PAT are described in Section \ref{sec:Photoacoustic tomography}.
 Framework for solving the Bayesian inverse problem using the VAE and UQ-VAE are presented in Section \ref{sec:Uncertainty quantification using neural networks}.
-Simulations are described in Section \ref{sec:Simulations}, and their resuls are presented in Section \ref{sec:Results}.
+Simulations are described in Section \ref{sec:Simulations}, and their results are presented in Section \ref{sec:Results}.
 Finally, the results are discussed and conclusions are given in Sections \ref{sec:Discussion} and \ref{sec:Conclusions}.